zlangbert/hrp/README.md

 ### `POST /reindex.yaml`

 Forces a full reindex of the repository.
-If your `index.yaml` somehow becomes out of sync, this will regenerate it.
+If your `index.yaml` is somehow out of sync, this will regenerate it.
 A reindex is automatically done on startup and when a new chart is pushed.

 ```